Digital

 Summary

 Children's online safety rests on three pillars: technical controls, open dialogue, and information literacy education.
 Don't prohibit; build the skills to use the internet safely.
+Since risks change with age, it is important to continually update dialogue and measures as children grow.

 Related articles